rohan9446/mlx-inference-bench/results.md

 From 1 to 8: TTFT ×6.0, ITL ×2.3.

-Per-request prefill rate falls almost exactly in proportion to concurrency (925 → 517 → 311 → 154), so the summed rate across users stays near 1,200 tok/s
+Per-request prefill rate falls steeply with concurrency (925 → 517 → 311 → 154
-— close to the single-request peak in §3.
-There is no spare prefill capacity for added concurrency to exploit, and additional requests convert into TTFT.
+tok/s), while the summed rate across users rises only modestly, from about 925 to about 1,232 tok/s — roughly 33% for 8× the offered load, and close to the single-request peak in §3.
+Aggregate prefill capacity is therefore nearly exhausted at low concurrency; most of the additional offered load converts into TTFT rather than into completed prefill work.

 Decode behaves differently.
 ITL rises 27 → 47 ms on the first doubling and then only 47 → 61 across the next two, so after the initial step the decode cost of